 2. Don’t fixate on maximizing protein.

-You lose the protein you don’t use immediately—basically, you pee it out.
+You lose the protein you don’t use.
 The extra calories you take in end up being stored as fat.
 There really isn’t any good reason for the average person to unduly focus on ramping up protein intake.
-There are exceptions, such as bodybuilders or older adults, but most people who eat enough calories get more than enough protein.
+There are exceptions, such as athletes, bodybuilders or older adults, but most people who eat enough calories get enough protein.

 “Metabolism reflected participants’ hard work, not their destiny.”

 This obsession has persisted across centuries, but the latest science is revealing a different story.
-One emerging question is whether eating excess protein might actually damage health, and early studies are pointing in that direction.
+One emerging question is whether eating excess protein might actually reduce lifespan, and some animal studies are pointing in that direction.

 3. Carbs versus fats is the wrong debate.

 Kevin and others have conducted remarkable research on cutting or adding calories in the form of different macronutrients—carbs or fat—and then tracking what happens to body composition.
-What they found is that people who cut calories from carbs lose roughly the same amount of body weight as those who cut from fat.
-So, carbs aren’t uniquely fattening.
+What they found is that people who cut down on carbs lose roughly the same amount of body fat as those who cut down on dietary fat when the calories consumed are equal.
+In other words, carbs aren’t uniquely fattening.

 4. We have much less control over what we eat than we think.